Testing Directed Acyclic Graph via Structural, Supervised and Generative Adversarial Learning: Testing Procedure

-Second, to estimate (b), we employ a supervised learning algorithm, as this step is essentially a regression problem.
-The input includes $\Xbf_{\widehat{\mathcal{M}}-\{k\}}$ that serves as the ``predictors", and $X_j$ that serves as the ``response", and the output is the estimated mean $\widehat{\Mean} \left( X_j|\Xbf_{\widehat{\mathcal{M}}-\{k\}} \right)$.
-Numerous choices are available, ranging from boosting or random forests to neural networks methods.
-In our implementation, we employ a multilayer perceptron learner, which has been shown to have a good capacity of estimating the conditional mean function that is complex and involves high-dimensional covariates.
-The resulting estimator also has the desired consistency guarantees \citep{schmidt2017nonparametric,farrell2018deep}.
+For (b), we employ a supervised learning algorithm.
+The input of this step is $\Xbf_{\mathcal{M}-\{k\}}$ that serves as the ``predictors", and $X_j$ that serves as the ``response", and the output is the estimated mean function $\widehat{\Mean} \left( X_j|\Xbf_{\mathcal{M}-\{k\}} \right)$.
+We employ a multilayer perceptron learner, which has a good capacity of estimating complex high-dimensional mean, and the estimator has the desired consistency guarantees \citep{farrell2018deep}.
 See Section \ref{sec:SL} for details.